 Operating environment

-Trucks used in corrosive or abusive environments are going to need more frequent maintenance.
-Facilities with tough environments include:
+Trucks used in harsh or corrosive environments need more frequent maintenance.
+These operating environments include:

-If the truck is a bad apple, it’ll need more frequent maintenance.
-You’ll want to make sure to keep an eye on its known problems, in order to keep them at bay.
+If the truck is a bad apple, it will need more frequent maintenance.
+You will want to keep an eye on its known problems and keep them at bay.

 -